noahluddy/espn-ff-digest/README.md

 ### ESPN Fantasy Foobtall Activity Digest

 Generate a clean HTML digest of recent ESPN Fantasy Football league activity, with drops listed first.
-Outputs go to `reports/` and open in your default browser.
+The digest emailed via the Gmail API or, in DEBUG mode, go to `reports/` and open in your default browser.

 ### Requirements
 - Python 3.13+